mvaganov/CmdLineAsteroids/notes.md

 `voice`
 This is a very simple task scheduler, which executes functions at a given delay.
 This is functionally similar to Javascript's SetTimeout.
-In this implementation, the Tasks.Task type is basically a container for a function to invoke, and a time to invoke it.
+In this implementation, the `Tasks.Task` type is basically a container for a function to invoke, and a time to invoke it.
-The System.Action type is a variable that stores a function to invoke later.
-This can also be accomplished with a delegate, as we saw in DrawBuffer.IsInsideShapeDelegate.
+The `System.Action` type is a variable that stores a function to invoke later.
+This can also be accomplished with a delegate, as we saw in `DrawBuffer.IsInsideShapeDelegate`.
-Each task also keeps track of what line of code called Tasks.Add, which is very valuable information when debugging asynchronous functionality like this.
+Each task also keeps track of what line of code called `Tasks.Add`, which is very valuable information when debugging asynchronous functionality like this.
 Execution of tasks happen in the Update method, where the next Task to execute is at the front of a the Tasks list.
 A seperate list in RunUpdate gathers tasks to execute before the execution.
-	If an executing Task ends up calling Enqueue in a nested call, this separation prevents an infinite loop.
+	If an executing Task ends up calling `Tasks.Add` in a nested call, this separation prevents an infinite loop.
 Ordering is done by a Binary Search algorithm, generalized to work on generic records.
 The implementation of this binary search looks like this:

 `scene`